-Chamonix is a crossroad to Italy and Switzerland, within an hour drive there is so much to see and do
+Chamonix is a cross roads to Italy and Switzerland.
+Within just an hour's drive you can be in three different countries; there is so much to see and do.

-Exploring the surrounding areas of nearby resorts such as Courmayeur and Megeve, with their great shopping and lovely forest walks, couldn’t be easier.
-Both about a 45 minute drive from our luxury ski chalets in Chamonix.
-And a day in Geneva is another straightforward option and can be a great way to spend the day enjoying a walk by the lake and all the great shops and restaurants on offer.
-Journey time from your luxury summer chalet is approximately one hour.
+Exploring the surrounding areas and nearby resorts such as Courmayeur and Megeve, with their great shopping and lovely forest walks, couldn’t be easier.
+Both resorts are about 45 minute's drive from our luxury ski chalets in Chamonix.
+A day in Geneva is another easy option and can be a great way to spend the day, enjoying a walk by the lake and all the great shops and restaurants on offer.
+The journey time from your luxury summer chalet is approximately one hour.

-The Duca degli Abruzzi Museum brings to life Courmayeur’s mountaineering history, and includes amongst its treasures; Ancient documents, relics and materials used by the pioneering mountaineers that gave birth to the sport.
-Among Courmayeur’s hamlets is La Saxe, famous for its mineral water spring; Dolonne, the district in which one of the first ski lift systems was built in Valle d‘Aosta; and Entrèves where the Dora della Val Veny and the Dora della Val Ferret meet, and whose town centre hosts an ancient fortified house dating from 1391.
+The Duca degli Abruzzi Museum brings to life Courmayeur’s mountaineering history and includes amongst its treasures ancient documents, relics and materials used by the pioneering mountaineers that gave birth to the sport.
+Among Courmayeur’s hamlets is La Saxe, famous for its mineral water spring.
+Dolonne is the district in which one of the first ski lift systems was built in Valle d‘Aosta.
+And Entrèves, where the Dora della Val Veny and the Dora della Val Ferret meet, hosts an ancient fortified house, dating from 1391.